mycrl/turn-rs/README.md

 ## Code style

 The coding style of this project may not conform to the community style or the habits of most people, but it conforms to my own style.
-I am an obsessive-compulsive disorder patient with a code format, and the current project is also independently developed and maintained by me.
+I have paranoid requirements for the code format, I know this is a bad habit, and the current project is also independently developed and maintained by me.
 If you have more suggestions, you can tell me.

 ## License
 [GPL](./LICENSE)